Send email with attachment on Linux host

-sendmail sends email over the Internet to a specific recipient.
-This can be done by running the sendmail command on a Linux command line, and can also be used within a programming script.
+sendmail sends message over the Internet to a specific recipient.
+This can be done by running the sendmail command on a Linux command line, and can also be used within a shell script.

 Make sure sendmail is present on the Linux host with the command which sendmail or man sendmail.
 If sendmail is not found and no MTA like Postfix is installed, sendmail can be deployed as follows.